PS2Homebrew-arcade/proverb/README.md

 the idea behind this is to use proverb as a fixed `boot.bin` file, then have whatever program you want to boot first as a plain ELF wich you can update more comfortably.

-also, it could be used to reduce boot times on original security dongle's from games
+also, it could be used to reduce boot times on original security dongle's from games.
+this bootloader is already smaller than the original, and you could also remove `mc0:IOPRP214A`

 ## Usage